AlbertaSat/ex2_ground_station_software/README.md

 ## Basic Functionality

-Step 1: install dependencies and run the ground station (may need to run with `sudo`).
+Step 1: install dependencies and run the ground station.
+In order to run as a user process your user may need to be in the `dialout` group

 ```
 yarn install_dependencies